 02.04 Corrective Actions

-For each root cause of the white performance issue(s), the licensee has specified one or more appropriate Corrective Actions to Preclude Repetition (CAPR as defined in IMC 2515 Appendix B) or has documented an adequate explanation as to why not.
+For each root cause of the white performance issue(s), determine whether the licensee has specified one or more appropriate Corrective Actions to Preclude Repetition (CAPR as defined in IMC 2515 Appendix B) or has documented an adequate explanation as to why not.
 Licensees may, in addition, identify non-CAPR corrective actions.

 Differentiate CAPRs vs. non-CAPRs then separate the CAPRs into the following two groups for immediate or follow-up inspection and documentation: